 Integrated Care Systems Program Manager at Integral Care

 Tim is the Integrated Care Systems Program Manager at Integral Care, the Local Mental Health Authority in Austin, TX.
 Tim integrates wellness services, such as tobacco cessation and nutrition, into clinical settings across the agency.
 He has 5 years of experience in tobacco cessation interventions in behavioral health settings and from 2014-2017 Tim worked for the Taking Texas Tobacco Free project, helping 22 mental health centers across Texas adopt Tobacco Free policies and implement tobacco cessation interventions.

 Identify proven steps toward bringing your agency tobacco free

 Discuss how to effectively enforce a tobacco free grounds policy

 Describe how to implement tobacco cessation interventions into clinical practice.

 Identify and overcome common barriers experienced during tobacco free policy implementation

 The CME/CEU registration site has closed.
-Credit will be available again for the recorded version of the webinar in two months.
+Credit will be available again for the recorded version of the webinar by January.